lovelypoet/mylove/README.md

 # mylove
-for everyone that has a crush on
+for everyone that has a crush on somebody